-Biography of Collaborating Artists for Studio A Home Project
+Collaborating and Consultant Artists for Studio A Home Project.

 Paul is a dancer, choreographer, performance maker and teacher.
 He’s worked across genres from cabaret to mega-musicals.
 His experience immigrating to Australian has formed his ethos – connect people to create community.